 If you know whom you are targeting and what their needs are, you know the right tools to use.
 This will help you attract the right prospects with your messaging in a way that aligns to your goals as a company.
 That being said, no plan is foolproof, so make sure you do a great job listening to your prospect and put them in the right bucket the first time.
 Trying to force them into something they are just not ready for will result in a failed sale and likely push that prospect away from you enough that they are unwilling to listen to you again in the future.
 After all, you didn’t listen to them, so why should they listen to you?

-If you want to understand more about how to refine and target your sales strategy, check out our latest webinar by clicking here.
+If you want to understand more about how to refine and target your sales strategy, check out our latest webinar below: